codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 For details, see [Viewing status for pipeline builds]({{site.baseurl}}/docs/pipelines/monitoring-pipelines/#viewing-status-for-pipeline-builds).

 #### Pipelines: New environment variables
+This release supports two new environment variables for Codefresh pipelines.
+* **Configure limit for pipelines in project**: The `PROJECT_PIPELINES_LIMIT` variable allows to you set a limit for the number of pipelines in a project.
+Capping the number of pipelines in a project prevents projects from becoming unwieldy and cluttered, and makes it easier to view the pipelines belonging to a project.
+  For details, see [Pipeline limit in projects](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh#projects-pipelines-limit){:target="\_blank"}.
+* **Customize session cookie**: When disabling concurrent sessions through `DISABLE_CONCURRENT_SESSIONS` = `true`, the `CF_UUID_COOKIE_DOMAIN` environment variable allows you to tailor the domain for the session cookie.
+For example, `.mydomain.com`.
+For details, see [Customize session cookie](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh#enable-session-cookie){:target="\_blank"}.

 #### GitOps: ABAC for GitOps applications
 In this release, we bring the power of ABAC for access control to GitOps for the first time as a Beta version.
 You can define fine-grained access to GitOps application entities.
 Similar to ABAC for pipelines, access is controlled through the use of rules, created by defining teams, actions, and attributes.

 For details, see ????